Synastry

 Ceres Opposite Ceres Synastry

-With Ceres opposite Ceres synastry, you may have different value systems around care and nurturing.
-Your approach to family life, child-rearing, or even caring for your community can clash.
+With Ceres opposite Ceres synastry, your approach to family life, child-rearing, or even caring for the community can clash.
+You may have different values about nurturing.
+You may either over-nurture or under-nurture each other.